Skip to main content

 What Treatment Cannot Do

 No aftermarket treatment makes standard paracord truly waterproof.
 DWR coatings and wax treatments reduce surface absorption and speed drying, but they do not prevent the nylon polymer from absorbing moisture at a molecular level.
 They are best understood as making the cord "more water-resistant" rather than waterproof.
-For genuine waterproof performance, start with a cord that was manufactured with waterproof properties, like the aZengear's cord.
+For actual waterproof performance, start with a cord that was manufactured with waterproof properties, like the aZengear's treated cord.

 Salt Water: A Special Concern

-- Crystal abrasion: As the cord dries, salt crystallizes between nylon fibers.
+• Crystal abrasion: As the cord dries, salt crystallizes between nylon fibers.
 These microscopic crystals act as internal abrasives that weaken strands from within — damage you cannot see or feel until the cord is stressed.

-- Metal corrosion: Salt accelerates oxidation of compass needles, ferro rod surfaces, buckle springs, and snap fasteners.
+• Metal corrosion: Salt accelerates oxidation of compass needles, ferro rod surfaces, buckle springs, and snap fasteners.
 A bracelet exposed to ocean spray and not rinsed will show visible corrosion on metal parts within weeks.

 Drying and Maintenance Tips